webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-media-communication.md

 A NACK is a RTCP message sent back to a sender to request re-transmission.
 The receiver crafts a RTCP message with the SSRC and Sequence Number.
 If the sender does not have this RTP packet available to re-send it just ignores the message.

 ### Forward Error Correction
 Also known as FEC.
 Another method of dealing with packet loss.
+FEC is when you send the same data multiple times, without it even being requested.
+This be done at the RTP level, or even lower with the codec.

+If the packet loss for a call is steady this is much better then NACKs.
+The round trip of having to request, and then re-transmit the packet can be significant for NACKs.

 ### Congestion Control
+Congestion Control is the act of adjusting the media depending on the attributes of the network.
+If you don't have a lot of bandwidth, you need to send lower quality video.

+Congestion Control is all about making trade offs.

 ### JitterBuffer